 1. To Declare Himself the Son of God

 Jesus claimed the ability to raise his own self from the dead (John 2:19).
 This is the power of God!
-He also said that the only sign given to Israel that was the Christ would be his resurrection (Matt 12:39-40 – Jonah came out of the whale alive!).
+He told Israel the sign that proved he was the Son of God would be his resurrection (Matt 12:39-40 – Jonah came out of the whale alive!).

 2. Payment for Sins

-You may be thinking that it was through his death and shed blood that provided the atonement for sins and you would be right.
-However, if he did not resurrect his death would not mean anything (1 Cor 15:17).
+You may be thinking that it was through his death and shed blood that he provided the atonement for sins, and you would be right.
+However, if he did not resurrect, his death would not mean anything (1 Cor 15:17).

 The resurrection of Christ not only proved he was the eternal God, the giver of all life, but that his work to pay for sins through his death was sufficient and complete.
 Without resurrection his death would have been a good effort, but would be like writing a check without money in the bank.
 It bounces.